Year in review

 So, what does it all mean?

 This is a time of great uncertainty for UK employers.
 The information we have been able to glean from our records supports the fact that the economy stands on the brink of recession.
-To make matters worse, Employment Tribunal claim numbers are rising at a rate not seen since 2012, with plenty of room for that to continue, and we still see endless numbers of disciplinary cases, performance management issues and problems with employee attendance that put pressure on already stretched businesses.
+To make matters worse, Brexit indecision continues, and Employment Tribunal claim numbers are rising at a rate not seen since 2012, with plenty of room for that to continue.
+To compound matters further, we still see endless numbers of disciplinary cases, performance management issues and problems with employee attendance that put pressure on already stretched businesses.
 Our clients are time-poor and simply do not have the capability to deal with these general employee relations issues on top of trying to run a profitable business.

-As an EW client, you have the reassurance of professional support whenever you need to solve your people problems quickly and compliantly.
-Our insurance option offers additional protection against financial loss, and our market-leading renewal rates demonstrate that we are a partner you can genuinely trust and rely upon in the long term.
-Should the worst happen, our litigation service means you are eight times more likely to successfully defend an Employment Tribunal claim as compared to the national average – giving you peace of mind that you’re in safe hands.
+That’s where we can help.
+At EW, we are entirely solutions-focused, always striving to solve our clients’ people problems and achieve their objectives quickly.
+Our advice is backed by insurance, should you choose to take it, which offers additional reassurance and protection against financial loss, and our Employment Law team’s market-leading renewal rates demonstrate that we are a partner that our clients can genuinely trust and rely upon in the long term.
+Moreover, should the worst happen, our litigation service means you are eight times more likely to successfully defend an Employment Tribunal claim as compared to the national average – giving you peace of mind that you’re in safe hands.